 Speaker A:

-Sour candy on table.
+Sour candy on the table.

-Lazy afternoons in your sweatpants watching cable?
+Lazy afternoons in your sweatpants Watching cable well, it feels so far away.

-All the channels seem the same.
+The channels seem the same.

 Trying to remember all the songs we like to play?